 From Kaliningrad to Vladivostok, from corruption to deforestation: three maps give an idea of where people have protested in Russia, and what they were protesting for or against.

 In early March 2017, opposition politician Alexei Navalny published a Youtube video accusing Prime Minister Dmitry Medvedev of corruption.
 As a result, thousands, mainly young people, protested against corruption in politics throughout Russia on 26 March and 12 June 2017.
-Though the protests were, Navalny supporters were not the only ones to take to the streets, other disaffected citizens turned out as well.
+Though the protests were part of Navalny’s presidential campaign , Navalny supporters were not the only ones to take to the streets, other disaffected citizens turned out as well.
 For the regions in particular, 26 March and 12 June were important dates, as the protests in many places there were the biggest since 2011/12.

 The data for this map come from the Russian legal protection organization OVD-Info and the online medium Meduza.
 Participant numbers cited are based on reports from local newspapers, police estimates and information from the organisers.
 Since the estimates provided by different sources often differ, we provide the highest and the lowest estimate for each protest action.